How can I reset my organization's Double the Donation password?

 Once you have received your password reset link, it's time to create a strong password!

-Double the Donation aligns closely to NIST Special Publication 800-63B (Digital Identity Guidelines, Authentication and Lifecycle Management), the industry standard for password security.
+Double the Donation aligns closely with NIST Special Publication 800-63B (Digital Identity Guidelines, Authentication, and Lifecycle Management), the industry standard for password security.
 Following that guidance, we have implemented the following standards:

-- No forced password changes after a specified period of time
+3. No forced password changes after a specified time

-- Limit of 10 failed login attempts, resulting in a 24 hour lockout
+5. Limit of 10 failed login attempts, resulting in a 24-hour lockout